 Doug Tompkins, during his years building Esprit into a leading fashion company, had developed two exhibit-format books that won awards for their innovative design.
 When he became immersed in conservation activism, he recognized how a large-scale combination of dramatic photographs, attention-grabbing captions, and informative essays could draw attention to previously overlooked environmental battles.
 More than simply an effective campaign tool, the foundation’s publishing program aims to raise the level of activism on conservation issues through systematically laying out the arguments against various deleterious practices and industries and bearing witness to the widespread destruction they create.
 Two decades of experience now confirm the effectiveness of this format.

 The foundation's publishing team has also produced beautiful, celebratory books such as Wildlands Philanthropy and Corcovado: Chile's Wilderness Jewel, intended to promote parklands conservation.
-Several other similar book projects are currently in development, including volumes that will celebrate Monte León National Park and Perito Moreno National in Argentina.
 The FDE publishing program is also developing new activism-oriented titles, including books on human overpopulation and the social and ecological consequences of militarism.

 Click here to read more about our published books.